CIVA Instagram CIVA Instagram

 In the first stage of judge selections by the CIVA Judging Committee each year, only those judges whose JRP calculated from the preceding three years is up to 5.0 are included.

-Judges with a higher JRP and judges who do not yet have a CIVA record can also be selected in the subsequent stages.
+Judges with a higher JRP and judges who do not yet have a CIVA record can however also be included for selection in the subsequent stages.

 The Ranking Index (RI)

-A judge who ranks every pilot in a programme in the same order as the panel before any penalties are applied, is considered to have achieved the expected standard of performance and thus has an RI of Zero (0.0).
+A judge who ranks every pilot in a programme in the same order as the final Results before any penalties are applied is considered to have achieved the best possible standard of performance and will have an RI of Zero (0.0).

-However: if there are differences between the judge's ranking of pilots and the overall panel ranking then the quality of the judge's performance is less acceptable.
-For each pilot the judge has ranked "incorrectly" the rank difference and the score difference between the judge and the panel are combined to calculate individual RI error values which are added together to give the judge's Ranking Index:
+However: When there are differences between the judge's personal ranking of pilots (calculated from raw grades awarded to each competitor) and the overall panel ranking (before any penalties are applied) then the quality of the judge's performance is less acceptable.
+For each pilot the judge has ranked "incorrectly" the rank difference and the score difference between the judge and the panel are used to calculate individual RI values which are combined to give the judge's Ranking Index:

 If the rank difference or the score difference is small then the contribution to the judge's RI will also be relatively small.

-Bigger rank or score differences will make the RI even larger, in other words the judge's performance is increasingly unacceptable.
+Larger rank or score differences will make the RI larger, in other words the judge's performance is increasingly unacceptable.

 RI values -